omarkmu/krdict.py/docs/scraper.md

-In addition to API bindings, krdict.py provides a scraper module that offers functions that fetch information from the dictionary website and extend the results of word search queries, advanced search queries, and view queries.
+In addition to API bindings, krdict.py provides a scraper package that offers functions that fetch information from the dictionary website and extend the results of word search queries, advanced search queries, and view queries.

-The extensions can be applied directly to the results of the main module's functions with the `use_scraper` [option](parameters.md#optionsdict), but are also accessible via the `krdict.scraper` module.
+The extensions can be applied directly to the results of the main package's functions with the `use_scraper` [option](parameters.md#optionsdict), but are also accessible via the `krdict.scraper` package.

 !!! warning
-    Because this module utilizes scraping, the reliability of results cannot be guaranteed.
+    Because this package utilizes scraping, the reliability of results cannot be guaranteed.
     At any time, functions may break entirely and remain broken until a patch is released.
 If there are errors or improper results, please submit an [issue](https://github.com/omarkmu/krdict.py/issues/new).